borbysh/coolmomentum/README.md

 ![Training results](lin_vs_exp.png)

 One can see that the linear (filled symbols) cooling regime demonstrates slower convergence, but gives a better final result, compared to the exponential (open symbols) one.
-This advantage of the linear cooling schedule is more pronounced for 50 training epochs than for 100.
+This advantage of the linear cooling schedule is more pronounced for 50 cooling epochs than for 100.